General questions

 We’ll regularly check the trap or bait station on your property but how often will depend on our progress.

-Where on the property will the device go?
+Where on my property will the device go?

 We’ll talk with you to help decide on the best location for traps and bait stations.
 We’ll also be highly mindful of your privacy and specific requirements.